solenopsis/Keraiai/README.md

 Welcome to Keraiai - a Java communication library for SFDC.

-containing things like [wsimport] (https://docs.oracle.com/javase/6/docs/technotes/tools/share/wsimport.html) generated WSDLs for the enterprise, partner, metadata and tooling API.
-Please note the WSDLs are simply from an empty Developer org but can be used for logins (to gain session ids), and to invoke the metadata or tooling APIs.

 ## Keraiai vs Lasius?

 Currently, [Lasius] (https://github.com/solenopsis/Lasius) contains WSDLs for the Enterprise, Partner, Metadata and Tooling APIs...as well as similar communications functionality as found here.
 However, we decided to simplifiy the libraries: